Goal for today:

-Send traffic to the Focus Page.
+Send traffic to your Focus Page.

-Basically, I’m letting only this be the whole action plan for one day, because it will take you a while to set up your campaigns and get the traffic.
+Basically, I’m letting only this be the whole action plan for one day (because it will take you a while to set up your campaigns and get the traffic).

 If the numbers are really bad, then it can mean it’s time to re-write the page.

-Take Oscar Wilde for example… Picture of Dorian Gray only became popular after the 5th edition and the 5th market release.
+Take Oscar Wilde for example; Picture of Dorian Gray only became popular after the 5th edition and the 5th market release.
 He had to keep re-writing it to make it successful.
 He did that.
 And now it’s one of the most popular books in classic literature.

 If the numbers are good, then you’re ready for Day 12.
 Here’s what I mean by good numbers:

-Bounce rate below 50%.
-Time on Page (on average) should be over 2 minutes.
+- Time on Page (on average) should be over 2 minutes.

 This is not important for Squirrly.
 It’s important for Google.
 It’s one of those things that tells it if the page has quality content.